brice/seven-adventure/Week4/README.md

               double(2.3)
                      ^

 In day one we have to find a discussion of var versus val.
 In the second day, the author explain us the difference: var is mutable and val is immutable.
+You can't redeclare a val.
 Its seems important for the concurrency features (i hope to see why).

 We also took a deeper look into collections : Lists, Set (very sweet stuff) or Maps.
+Then we learn what are Any and Nothing.
+Finally we deals with collection's functions and introduce the concept of *higher-order Functions* (it reminds me some javascript stuff).

+Funny exemple :
+    scala> val hobbits = Map("frodo" -> "hobbit",
+     | "samwise" -> "hobbit",
+     | "smaug" -> "dragon")
+     hobbits: scala.collection.immutable.Map[java.lang.String,java.lang.String] = Map(frodo -> hobbit, samwise -> hobbit, smaug -> dragon)

+     scala> hobbits.foreach(hobbit => if (hobbit._2 != "hobbit") {println(hobbit)})
+     (smaug,dragon)

 Unlike other languages and chapter, the second day made me rethink opf my code so i rewrited my Tic-tac-toe game to apply what i discovered this day.
 See ttt2.scala to see the new game.